heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1873.* In a dream, Ellen returns to Trinity Quay at night.
-It is like childhood but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
+*1873.* In a dream, Ellen returns to Trinity Quay.
+It is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
+The sky is a rippling skin of stars, far too many, and none of them familiar.

 A black-cloaked figure---Reverend Dewar?
  Professor Davie?---sits, facing away from her and towards the water.
 The figure fades into the greyness.
 There is no quay.
 There is only the sky, with its rippling skin of stars; far too many,